Waurika, Oklahoma: Geography

 According to the United States Census Bureau, Waurika has a total area of 32.4 km2, of which 0.03 sqkm, or 0.08%, are water.
 The city center lies on the east side of the valley of Beaver Creek, a south-flowing tributary of the Red River.

 Waurika Lake is 6 mi northwest of the city center.

+Climate

 Economy

 Waurika's economy has largely been based on cattle raising, agriculture and petroleum production since the founding of the city.